WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 The Eriogonum genus was named by Andre Michaux (1746-1803) in his 1803, Flora Boreali-Americana.
-"Erio" is Greek for "wool" and "gono" for "knee", referring, according to William A. Weber, to the "wooly leaves and swollen joints of the type species".
+(Click the title to read.)
+"Erio" is Greek for "wool" and "gono" for "knee", referring to the woolly leaves and swollen joints of the type species.

 Eriogonum umbellatum